nodejs/build/orka/templates/README.md

     ```shell
     orka3 vm save <vm_name> <new_image_name>
     ```
-    Note: Don't stop the vm and use this pattern: `macos11-intel-base.img` for the image name.
+    Note: Don't stop the vm and use this pattern: `macos13-intel-base.img` or `macos13-arm-base.orkasi` for the image name.
 The generation can take a while.
 6. Delete the vm by running the following command:
     ```shell
     orka3 vm delete <vm_name>